leanne-young/COMP402/README.md

 3D design of a spherical 1.5 mm diameter marker with a circular base for 3D printing.

 ### Hemispherical.stl
 3D design of a hemispherical 1.5 mm diameter marker for 3D printing.
+The design itself is not hemispherical since due to its small size, the print comes out as hemispherical.